 The radiator is an important part of your vehicle.
-As the radiator ages, mineral deposits from the coolant liquid builds up, in turn blocking the flow of fluid through the system.
+As the radiator ages, mineral deposits from the coolant liquid build up, in turn blocking the flow of fluid through the system.
 This will cause pressure in your vehicle's cooling system, which can damage the water pump, hoses, and thermostat.
-This could in turn cause engine overheating and engine damage in the long run.
+As a result, this could cause engine overheating and engine damage in the long run.
 To make sure your vehicle's radiator is running as it should, you can bring your car to The Auto Shop.
-Serving residents of Carbondale, IL, Carterville, IL, DeSoto, IL, Makanda, IL, Murphysboro, IL and beyond since 1992, we are experts in all things auto repair and can take care of your vehicle, bumper to bumper.
+Serving residents of Carbondale, IL, Carterville, IL, DeSoto, IL, Makanda, IL, Murphysboro, IL, and beyond since 1992, we are experts in all things auto repair and can take care of your vehicle, bumper to bumper.

-Because radiator hoses degrade from the inside and not from the outside, it can be difficult to detect when there is an issue with the hose.
-If not replaced at the correct intervals, the radiator hoses tiny cracks and holes that can lead to contractions or ruptures from the pressure.
-At The Auto Shop in Carbondale, we believe it is a good idea to replace the radiator hoses every 4 years or 50,000-75,000 miles.
+Because radiator hoses degrade from the inside and not from the outside, detecting when there is an issue with the hose can be difficult.
+If not replaced at the correct intervals, the radiator hoses can end up with tiny cracks and holes that can lead to contractions or ruptures from the pressure.
+At The Auto Shop in Carbondale, we believe that replacing radiator hoses every 4 years or 50,000-75,000 miles is a good idea.
 Oftentimes, a problem with your vehicle's radiator can be resolved with a radiator hose replacement instead of replacing a radiator completely.

 Here are some signs that your vehicle needs a radiator hose replacement: